ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 ### Step 11: Run the Ansible Playbook with the MySQL role

-* Change the variables for enabling Apache, Nginx and MySQL in the `dev.yml` file in the `env-vars` directory to meet the conditions for executing the MySQL role.
+* Change the variables enabling Apache, Nginx and MySQL in the `dev.yml` file in the `env-vars` directory to meet the conditions for executing the MySQL role.

 ```sh
 enable_nginx_lb: false